 “no intervention” vs “being edentulous at 2010 and 2013.”

-Implemented interventions and their comparisons are graphically illustrated in the figure 3.
-All the estimates were controlled for time-variant and time-invariant covariates, and the social participation in baseline and 2013 (figure 2).
+Implemented interventions and their comparisons are graphically illustrated in the Figure 3.
+All the estimates were controlled for time-variant and time-invariant covariates, and the social participation at baseline and 2013 (Figure 2).

 Figure 3: Illustration of implemented hypothetical interventions